 The mobile applications market is white hot.
-Over the last few years, mobile devices like tablets and smartphones have totally changed the way people get the information and interact with it.
-Gartner predicts over 310 billion downloaded apps by the year of 2016 with the total revenue of $74 billion.
+Over the last few years, mobile devices like tablets, smart watches, and, of course, smartphones have totally changed the way people get the information and interact with it.

-So, if you are thinking about creating an app, you won't have more opportune moment than now: the demand is very high.
+So, if you are thinking about creating your own app, you won't have a more opportune moment than now: the demand is very high.
 This article will guide you through all steps that you need to pass on the way to your mobile application.

 For the first input, you need to study the market and check if there is any demand for your idea.
 This step will help you understand trends and probably to fine-tune the features.
 Even if you haven't found anything that looks like your idea, don't worry.
 Probably you have just invented a new unicorn.
-At The App Solutions, we also provide our clients with experts in specific industries in case if their business dwell in a rare or difficult field.
+At the APP Solutions, we also provide our clients with experts in specific industries in case their business dwells in a rare or highly specific field.

 Detailed technical documentation can help you determine all project features and set up milestones.
-Being at this step you are to decide for what kind of operation systems and devices you want to build an app.
-Each platform has its different specifications and requirements as well as a types of gadgets (smartphone, tablet, wearables).
+Being at this step you are to decide what kind of operating systems and devices you want to build an app.
+Each platform has its different specifications and requirements as well as types of gadgets (smartphone, tablet, wearables).